 Do you know about the endemic Indonesian primate orangutan, which is a rare animal, this orangutan is on the verge of extinction.

-According to the IUCN (International Union for the Conservation of Nation) conservation agency, Indonesia must immediately save this endemic primate for the future pride of Indonesia's own nation and grandchildren.
+According to conservation agencies IUCN (International Union for the Conservation of Nation) Indonesia must immediately save this endemic primate for the future pride of the Indonesian nation's children and grandchildren and the world.

-Orangutans are a type of ape that has long arms.
-Orangutan fur is usually reddish or brown in color.
+Orangutans are a type of monkey that have long arms.
+Orangutan fur is usually reddish or brown.

 Endemic Primate Orangutan